 For further eligibility information including nationality and residence status can be found here.

-Northern Ireland introduced postgraduate tuition fee loans in 2017.
-They are available to students who are ordinarily resident in Northern Ireland and provide up to £5,500.
+Northern Ireland They are available to students who are ordinarily resident in Northern Ireland and provide up to £5,500.

-Wales introduced a postgraduate loan in 2017.
-Welsh-resident UK students will be able to borrow up to £13,000 (2018-19 figures) for taught and research Masters degrees across the UK.
+Wales Welsh-resident UK students will be able to borrow up to £17,000 (2019-20 figures) as a combination of grant and loan for taught and research Masters degrees across the UK.

-Scotland has introduced postgraduate loans of up to £10,000 for Masters degree and postgraduate diploma students beginning study at Scottish universities.
-Scotland offers two seperate postgraduate loans for tuition fees and living costs.
+Scotland offers postgraduate loans of up to £10,000 for Masters degree and postgraduate diploma students beginning study at any UK university (if course is not available in Scotland).
+Scotland offers two separate postgraduate loans for tuition fees and living costs.
 Their eligibility criteria differ slightly.

 Here are some further postgraduate funding resources: